4vinn/cypher-code-editor/README.md

         └── package.json
 ```

+The `package.json` at the root of the repository contains specific scripts to build and or start each app.

 Created separate `package.json` for each backend and frontend, updated scripts/dependencies accordingly.

 The `package-lock.json` file is used by npm to lock down the versions of dependencies to ensure consistent builds across different environments.  <br> Regenerate the `package-lock.json` by running `npm install --package-lock-only`.